PatrikAA/hello-world/Hands-on assignment.md

 # Hands-on assignment

+This was an assignement done on the course Introduction to digital humanities at the University of Helsinki, Autumn 2015.

 # THE TASK

 #I wanted to find out how frequent the words 'roman' and 'romaani' have been in the Swedish-language and Finnish-language press, respectively, during the years 1820–1909.